|

 "Marriage, Sept.
 19, at St. Alphage, Canterbury, John Paul Quick, of Grove-road, Brixton, eldest son of the late John Paul Quick*, Church-fields, Exeter, to Eliza, eldest daughter of Benjamin Mutton, Palace Street, Canterbury."
 The Gentlemen's Magazine 1860 *Benjamin Mutton was a Leather Seller, and was in Canterbury until 1861 when his family is in Summerhill, Harbledown *(c.
 1852 St. Thomas, Devon)

-To the Glory of God this window is for dedication to those baptized in this Church
+__ To the Glory of God this window is dedicated by those baptized in this Church

 A rollover map of the church (You must have Flash player installed to use this)